-the instructor, with the knowledge and consent of the instructional dean.
+The transcript symbol of "PR" will be assigned by the instructor after the completion of the proficiency test, which is administered and graded by the instructor, with the knowledge and consent of the instructional dean.
 Because a normative, standardized test is not used, each student who requests a proficiency test must:

-- a.
-Request an application from the Executive Dean of Academic Services.
+- Request an application from the Executive Dean of Academic Services.
 Complete the form and obtain the instructor and dean's signature. - b.
 Register for the course and pay the full tuition and fees. - c.
 Fulfill all testing requirements (oral, skill demonstration, written, etc.) which are stipulated for the test. - d.
 Understand that the symbol "PR" (Proficiency) will be recorded on the student's official transcript in lieu of a letter grade upon successful completion of the proficiency test.
 In the event of failure, a grade of "E" will be recorded on the transcript.